Find Affordable College Courses

 Education Levels of Community Health and Preventive Medicine Majors

-During the 2020-2021 academic year, 273 students earned their master's degree in community health and preventive medicine.
+During the most recent year for which data is available, 336 people earned their master's degree in community health and preventive medicine.
 This earns it the #54 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in community health and preventive medicine at each degree level.